It takes me a long while to realize that God has no respect for anything I bring Him. All He wants from me is unconditional surrender.

 I believe this idea of waiting for God to tell us what we are “called to do” has created this paralyzing romantic longing and languishing for a special designed position or job for us that will use our special mashups of giftings and fulfill our “purpose” or “calling.”
 I want to encourage you today that “calling” can be much simpler of a concept than you might have made it out to be.
 While God has prepared good works for you to accomplish ahead of time, and while He will undoubtedly place you in certain places to serve, I would like to challenge the idea that callings are tied to our personality and proclivities that allow us to market ourselves with a life-long purpose statement or vision.
 God never promises we will be assigned to one life-long task.
 The point is following Him in real time and doing what He is doing with a servant’s humility and joyful love every step.

 We come so slowly to the realization that WE are more interested in tailor-made “callings” of God than He is, because they help us feel important with a sense of identity.
 But here’s the thing.
 God has one calling…and that is to Himself.
-He is simply interested in us truly being His to the point that we are SO OVERCOME BY HIS LOVE that we will lay down our lives and take up His cross and actually follow Him, walking as He walked.
+He is simply interested in us truly being His to the point that we are SO OVERCOME BY HIS LOVE that we will lay down our lives and take up His cross and actually follow Him, walking as He walked, discipling the nations.

 That’s everything to Him.
 We are His.
 His in loyalty.
 His in devotion.
 His in focus and attention.
+In service.
+In making disciples.
 This is worship…to simply BE His and our of that place of perfect love, obeying Him step by step.
 He calls us to intimacy and from THAT place we get His heart for the nations!
 God’s calling is to know Him so well that we maintain a posture of absolute surrender and 100% availability to work where He needs us, despite our discomfort.
 This is our calling, to love Him so entirely and wholly that His desire displaces all of our other desires and preferences, and His desire becomes primary.
 Our “strategy” is worship and prayer.
 We go first into the throne room of God by the blood of Yeshua and we minister to Him.
 True worship in a life consecrated (set apart) and laid down on the altar of love (Romans 12), is the end-goal of every soul on earth.

 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
 Romans 12:1-2